 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 7.
+Locate the TPMD card that is indicated by the amber fault LED being on. - 8.
+Remove the TPMD card as follows: - a.
+Push the tab (A) in the direction shown to release the card (B). - b.
+Gently pull the card straight out of its slot on the system backplane.

-9. Remove the fan

-- a.
-Locate the failing system fan to be replaced.
-It is the fan indicated by the amber fault LED being on. - b.
-While squeezing the latch (A), reach through the hole of the failing fan and pull the fan out of the fan cage.